pyOpenSci/handbook/community/events/sprints.md

 :::{admonition} TL;DR

 **Before a sprint**

-* Go through the pyOPenSci repo issues and ensure all relevant help-wanted / sprintable issues have labels and are on the project board.
+* pyOpenSci staff go through the pyOpenSci repo issues and ensure all relevant **help-wanted** and/or **sprintable**  both have appropriated labels and have been added to the the project board in the appropriate column (beginner-friendly, python, dev-ops/ci, Python, Sphinx).
-* Also ensure all issues on the project board have enough specific information for a new user to follow and complete the task needed to be done.
+* pyOpenSci staff ensure all issues on the project board have enough **specific** information for a new user to follow and complete the task needed to be done.
+The more specific the issue is, the fewer questions a sprinter / contributor will ask during a sprint.
+This saves significant time and energy for both the sprint attendee and whomever is leading the sprint.

 **During a sprint**

-* label all newly submitted issues as sprint-event, sprint-name-year
+* Label all newly submitted issues as `sprint-event`, `sprint-name-year` (example: `sprint`, `pyconus-24`)
-* merge small PRs that are clearly typo fixes and other easy to review things
+* Merge small PRs that are clearly mergeable without significant review.
+Examples might include: typo fixes and other easy-to- review contributions.
-* for PRs, add contributors to the repo using the all contributors bot, with the format `@all-contributors add @githubusername for code, review`
+* For PRs, add contributors to the GitHub repository that they contributed to using the [All Contributors bot](https://allcontributors.org/) using the command: `@all-contributors add @githubusername for code, review` (if the contribution is a pull request) or  `@all-contributors add @githubusername for review` (if the contribution is an issue
-* for an issue use review for a pr use code, review ).
-* merge each all contributor PR individually and immediately to avoid merge conflicts
+* **IMPORTANT:** Merge each all-contributor-bot PR's individually and immediately after they have been opened to avoid merge conflicts

-**After a Sprint**
+**After a sprint**

+* Triage issues and pull requests
+* Make sure all contributors have been added to each repo they've contributed to using the all-contributors bot.
+* Focus on replying, addressing and merging pull requests as we can.
+If an issue has a lingering TODO - consider tagging it with a `help-wanted` label for a future sprint.
+* Send followup *thank you for participating* notes
+* Collect / process / aggregate sprint metrics
 :::